The Moon as a possible source for Earth's co-orbital bodies: Final remarks

+The numerical simulations demonstrate that lunar ejecta can evolve into Earth co-orbital configurations with limited frequency.
+Ejection velocity strongly influences co-orbital formation, with particles launched at 1.2$v_{esc}$ yielding the highest quasi-satellite production efficiency.
+Geographic analysis reveals preferential co-orbital formation from equatorial regions of the trailing hemisphere, consistent with theoretical expectations for lunar material capture into Earth's co-orbital zones.
+These findings support the lunar origin hypothesis for Earth's co-orbital bodies, including quasi-satellites like Kamo'oalewa and 2024 PT$_5$.
+The comprehensive parameter space exploration reveals both ``prompt" and ``delayed" co-orbital formation mechanisms.
+The delayed mechanism exhibits steady-state production rates over centuries, providing a pathway for continuous replenishment of Earth's co-orbital population between major lunar impact events.
+The automated classification methodology developed here provides quantitative criteria for identifying all co-orbital states (tadpole, horseshoe, and quasi-satellite), establishing a reproducible framework for population statistics that captures transitions between dynamical states.

+Our results indicate that lunar ejecta may remain in Earth's vicinity or impact our planet, with implications for lunar resource extraction activities.
+Excavation of lunar regolith requires mechanical forces \citep{Wilkinson2007} that could accelerate particles beyond the 2.38 km/s escape velocity \citep{Just2020}, particularly in the low-gravity lunar environment.
+International space law frameworks currently lack specific provisions for debris liability from extraterrestrial mining operations \citep{Hubbard2024}.
+The identified preferential ejection regions suggest that mining activities in the lunar trailing hemisphere equatorial zones present elevated risks for generating Earth-directed debris.
+Implementation of debris mitigation protocols will be essential for safe lunar resource extraction.

-Future work will extend these simulations to include additional planetary perturbations and longer integration times, potentially revealing even more long-lived co-orbital configurations.
-Further investigation of the relationship between ejection conditions and orbital stability characteristics may provide additional constraints on the origin of specific Earth co-orbital objects and enhance our understanding of material exchange within the Earth-Moon system.
+Future investigations incorporating additional planetary perturbations and extended integration times may reveal longer-lived co-orbital configurations.
+The relationship between ejection parameters and orbital stability merits further study to constrain the origins of specific Earth co-orbital objects.
+Comparative analysis of the delayed capture mechanism with resonant phenomena in other solar system contexts may yield insights into general capture dynamics in multi-body systems.